 In general the taxpayer may deduct up to $5,500 for the tax year 2015.
 However, if the taxpayer is age 50 or older, there is an additional deductible allowance of $1,000 thus the absolute maximum is $6,500.
 This is referred to as the Catch-Up rule.

 The best part is that the taxpayer has until the tax form due date to make the contribution.
-So for the tax year 2015, the taxpayer has until April 15th, 2016 to make their contribution to a traditional IRA account and take the deduction on their 2015 Form 1040.
+For the tax year 2015, the taxpayer has until April 15th, 2016 to make their contribution to a traditional IRA account and take the deduction on their 2015 Form 1040.

 The benefit derived is naturally the savings associated with reducing your income tax.
 So if you are in the 15% bracket and you contribute $5,000 then your tax savings would equal $750.
 This is much more beneficial to those living in states that also tax your income as income taxing states also recognize this deduction in determining their tax.